matkwiattt/LinktreeApp/README.md

 Organize all your important links in one place!
 Set up your nickname, choose your preferred colors, and customize your avatar.
-Now, easily share your Linktree profile by adding /profile/yourusername to your social media BIO
+Now, easily share "all your links" profile by adding /profile/yourusername to your social media BIO

 <img width="700" alt="Screenshot 2024-01-04 at 23 25 38" src="https://github.com/matkwiattt/LinktreeApp/assets/90191027/956c9315-18d5-4ca1-bfa0-a416adb389ca">